The Carnivorous Plant FAQ v. 11.5

 1All in Drosera sect.
 Drosera.

-A: Although the USA and Canada is not home to a particularly large number of Drosera species, so many FAQ readers are from this region (including your humble FAQ-writer) that it makes sense to use a separate FAQ page to comment on the plants in this range.
+A: Although the USA and Canada is not home to a particularly large number of Drosera species, so many FAQ readers are from this region (including your humble FAQ-writer) that it makes sense to use a separate FAQ page to comment on these plants.

 Cultivation is easy for most species.
 Grow them in a peat:sand mix, kept moist year-round, and in full sun.
 They are not picky about temperatures, but should not be exposed to frost during the growing season.
 I recommend you refer to weather data web sites (such as weather.com) and learn about the summer temperatures your plants would expect, based upon their native ranges.
 During the winter, all the species (except D. brevifolia and D. capillaris) produce winter resting buds to survive the chilly winter.
 These buds are called hibernacula.
 Hibernaculum-forming species should be given a dormancy as I describe in other FAQ pages; see the general cultivation guidelines and the relevant Dionaea pages.
 During the winter, do not expose your plants to temperatures below freezing unless you really know what you are doing, or are experimenting on spare plants.